CaspervanWetten/Visualicious/README.md

 ## Credits

-This project was concieved of and created by:
+This project was conceived of and created by:

 Reinout Vlaanderen
 Bjorn Koemans
 Casper van Wetten
-Florence Herret
+Florence Herrent
-Maureen [Achternaam]
+Maureen van Veen

 TODO: Alfabetische volgorde